 Why I think Low and Slow is the right way to go

 The whole basis behind iodine and it’s protocol, is that we’re giving the body an essential nutrient that almost all of us desperately need.
-But iodine is just one nutrient, one element, we are missing so many more.
+But iodine is just one nutrient, one element, and we are missing so many more.
 We have to give our body all the other building blocks it’s missing, in order to rebuild our cellular health, then iodine can get in there and clean up shop properly.
 It’s almost like iodine has two functions, sometimes it acts like a vitamin or mineral that we can use to re-balance our body, and other times, it’s like a miracle drug that pushes our body to do things we don’t fully understand.
 Iodine also chelates a lot of things that other substances are not able to, allowing us to remove a lot of nasty substances.

 I think High Dose works kind of like a medication and might be able to attack & heal certain conditions, but it does not seem to detox people well.
-It may aggravate adrenal fatigue, which most people have, and it might knock loose a ton of mercury etc. It could also be mostly wasted due to our cells not being able to do anything with it because they aren’t hydrated and opened up with unrefined salt, lots and lots of veggies and magnesium etc. Taking it in pill form with a broken digestive system might reduce our ability to use it as well.
+It may aggravate adrenal fatigue, which most people have, and it might knock loose a ton of mercury etc. It could also be mostly wasted due to our cells not being able to utilize it, because they aren’t hydrated and opened up with unrefined salt, lots and lots of veggies and magnesium etc. And, taking it in pill form with a broken digestive system might reduce our ability to use it even further.

-Either path requires a clean diet full of organic veggies to allow our body to heal.
+Either path benefits from a clean diet with organic veggies and properly raised animal products.
 There are a few supporting nutrients we need to make sure we get enough of, but we should try to get almost all of our nutrition from our food.
 Going as far as growing food properly in our backyard only helps our recovery.

 The protocol I use for myself

 I’ve got a really thick head and it took me a long time to understand the importance of this one.
-Oxygen makes up about 61-65% of our body mass in the form of water.
+Water makes up about 61-65% of our body mass.
 That means we’re gonna need a ton of it to keep us fresh as we continually make new cells.
 The premise behind re-hydrating is easy but it takes getting into a few new habits for most people.

 Our body needs enough sodium to hold on to enough water so it can try to get all the potassium we get from our 9 cups of steamed veggies per day, into our cells.
-This takes a long time of getting enough potassium from food, and sodium from munching on celtic salt, while sipping on water all though out the day.
+This takes a long time of getting enough potassium from food, and sodium from adding celtic salt to our meals.
 I sip on small amounts of water very often and get as much salt as my body lets me.
 My mouth or stomach start to tell me when I am getting too much salt, this usually means I need more water or potassium.
 I wrote about unrefined salt here.

 I start a good diet.